mpalash/aliakbarmehta/content-raw/arcox~-about-archives-as-contemporary-object-x.md

   ArCo-X

   As a project, ArCo-X is based on the premise forwarded by Anne-Françoise Schmid, who claims that “today we are faced with objects that are, at once, acts of aggression and choreographed performances and technological simulations and training exercises.
-We have to find a new way to describe such objects; in a certain sense, they exist in a properly interdisciplinary or non-disciplinary place, a place described by the points at which they become unknown to each discipline.”
+We have to find a new way to describe such objects; in a certain sense, they exist in a properly interdisciplinary or non-disciplinary place, a place described by the points at which they become unknown to each discipline. (schmid: 2021)

-  Take a genetically-modified fish, as the object of research: we can treat it as a fish plus a genetic manipulation, so that the principal discipline will be molecular biology, with other disciplines having to make an appearance subsequently, to resolve obstacles that are met with along the way (traceability, law, international commerce, consumer perception, and, in the end, the study of the risks involved, and ethics).
-But instead, I suggest we could treat this object as a kind of unknown 'X' whose properties are distributed in an unprecedented way between different disciplinary forms of knowledge.
-An object with multiple dimensions, each of which is a discipline.\[1]

   ![](/static/img/arcox_performative-interdisciplinarity-chart_2021.png)